-- Buildings or portions thereof used for the general conduct of government as defined in HCDA Section 102(a) (21).
-(PRDOH has submitted a waiver request for this activity at the time of this publishing.
-If HUD approval is obtained, these Program Guidelines may be amended to include this activity). - General government expenses, except as otherwise specifically authorized under 2 C.F.R.
+- Buildings or portions thereof used for the general conduct of government as defined in HCDA Section 102(a) (21) generally will not be eligible, but will be considered by PRDOH and approved by HUD on a case-by-case basis. - General government expenses, except as otherwise specifically authorized under 2 C.F.R.
 Part 200, expenses required to carry out the regular responsibilities of the unit of general local government are not eligible for assistance. - Political activities.